 Chaste Tree Pruning Info

 There are several reasons to prune a chaste tree.
-Left to their own devices, they grow 15 to 20 feet tall and 10 to 15 feet wide, but you can control the size through pruning chaste trees.
+Left to their own devices, they grow 15 to 20 feet (4.5 to 6 m.) tall and 10 to 15 feet (3 to 4.5 m.) wide, but you can control the size through pruning chaste trees.
 You can also control the shape by chaste tree trimming.

 Carefully placed cuts can encourage the shrub to put on new growth.
 Another type of pruning, called deadheading, is important to keep chaste trees blooming all summer.